-Lorie Komlyn – Clerk
+Lorie Komlyn – Co-President

-Nancy Leask – Treasurer
+Nancy Leask – Clerk

-Ed currently serves on the Board as Vice President and Chair of the House Management Committee.
-He has been a Jamaica Plain Tuesday Club member since 2003.
-Ed also served as Vice President from 2008 to 2011 and as President from 2011 to 2013.
-He is a Jamaica Plain-based realtor specializing in historic homes.
-Ed holds a B.A. in History from Bates College, an M.B.A from the University of Connecticut, and an M.A. in Historic Preservation from Boston University.
-In addition, he is a graduate of the Program in Appraisal Studies in Art and Antiques at the Rhode Island School of Design.
-Ed brings a wealth of skills, enthusiasm and solid commitment to his volunteer service, making invaluable contributions to the Club and, most especially, to the Loring-Greenough House.
+Ed Stanley currently serves as co-chair of the House Committee.
+A longtime resident of Jamaica Plain, he has been a Loring Greenough House member since 2003.
+Ed served as vice president from 2008 to 2011 and president from 2011 to 2013.
+He is an accredited appraiser of fine art and antiques as well as a Jamaica Plain realtor specializing in historic homes.
+Ed holds a B.A. from Bates College, an M.B.A from the University of Connecticut and an M.A in historic preservation from Boston University.
+In addition, he is a graduate in appraisal studies in art and antiques from the Rhode Island School of Design.
+Ed brings an array of skills, enthusiasm, and commitment to his volunteer service, making valuable contributions to the preservation of the Loring Greenough House.